hakspiel/esp8266_weatherstation/README.md

 Pinning of your NodeMCU pins where your sensors are connected:
-- D1 PIN_RX       Connect MH-Z19B TX Pin to NodeMCU Pin D1 (Supply: 5V)
-- D2 PIN_TX       Connect MH-Z19B RX Pin to NodeMCU Pin D2 (Supply: 5V)
+D1    //Connect Speed Sensor (Wind Sensor)
+D2    //Connect Pulse Sensor (Energy Sensor)
-- D4 DHTPIN       Connect DHT22 to NodeMCU Pin D4          (Supply: 3.3V; do not try 5V)
+D4    // this Connects DHT22 to NodeMCU Pin D4
-- D5 SCL_PIN      Connect i2C Clock Pin to NodeMCU Pin D5  (All Connected Sensors: Supply: 3.3V)
+D5    //defines the i2C Clock Pin on D5
-- D6 SDA_PIN      Connect i2C Data Pin to NodeMCU Pin D6   (All Connected Sensors: Supply: 3.3V)
+D6    //defines the i2C Data Pin on D6
+D7    //this is PWM input for MHZ19-B Co2 Sensor to NodeMCU Pin D7
-- D7 ONE_WIRE_PIN Connect MAXIM DS18B20 to NodeMCU Pin D7  (Supply: 3.3V)
+D8    // this Connects MAXIM DS18B20 to NodeMCU Pin D8

-No Power Saving Modes are implemented, so Powering without batteries recommended.
+No Power Saving Modes are implemented, so Powering without batteries is recommended.

 Have fun